justinlboyer/opensyllabus-fp-filter/README.md

 Navigate to url (typically http:127.0.0.1:5000).
 Now you can inspect each experiment and see which is performing best.
 On my machine the model using just the lengths of the author, middle and title has a F1 score of 0.854 and can run inference on the test set in 0.003 seconds, so this seems to take the cake for the day.

 ## Discussion of results
+### 2020-06-15 Update
+After working more with the data, it appears that the validation set is likely more difficult than the test set.
+This is something that needs to be verified and the data may need to be reshuffled.

 We are concerned with speed and reducing the amount of false positives of which we have many (billions in production).
 As such, we want to record the amount of time inference takes as well as the F1 score.
 I choose the F1 score to be my metric of choice, because I know that we have an abundance of false positives, so I need to have high recall, but I don't want to remove alot of actual books so I need to balance the precision as well.
 Since the F1 score is the harmonic mean between precision and recall it fits the bill perfectly.
 It might be worthwhile to come back at a later date and identify if we want to weight precision or recall more, but for the purpose of this exercise that is likely unnecessary.

 ### Baseline